envico801/anki-owasp-top-10/README.md

 #### Chapter 1 - Overview

-Q:: What is the "Software and Data Integrity Failures" category about?
+Q:: What are "Software and Data Integrity Failures" in OWASP Top 10 2021?
-A:: **A08:2021 - Software and Data Integrity Failures**: This is a new category highlighting issues related to assumptions about software updates, critical data, and CI/CD pipelines without proper verification.
-It includes Insecure Deserialization from the previous edition.
+A:: Issues related to code and data that can be tampered with due to insufficient verification.
+Example: An application accepting software updates without verifying their source.

-Q:: How can relying on plugins, libraries, or modules from untrusted sources impact software integrity?
+Q:: How can untrusted libraries compromise software integrity?
-A:: Relying on plugins, libraries, or modules from untrusted sources can impact software integrity by introducing potential security vulnerabilities, malicious code, or system compromise into the application.
+A:: By introducing vulnerabilities or malicious code into the application.
+Example: Using a compromised npm package that steals user data.

-Q:: What is the potential risk associated with an insecure CI/CD pipeline?
+Q:: What risks do insecure CI/CD pipelines pose?
-A:: An insecure CI/CD pipeline can introduce the potential for unauthorized access, the injection of malicious code, or compromise of the system during the software development and deployment process.
+A:: They can allow unauthorized code changes or malicious injections during deployment.
+Example: An attacker accessing an unsecured Jenkins server to inject malware into builds.

-Q:: What security concern is raised by auto-update functionality in applications?
+Q:: Why is auto-update functionality a potential security risk?
-A:: Auto-update functionality in applications can be a security concern when updates are downloaded and applied without sufficient integrity verification.
-Attackers may exploit this to distribute and run their own malicious updates on all installations.
+A:: It may apply unverified updates, potentially distributing malware.
+Example: A fake update server tricking applications into installing malicious code.

-Q:: What is the concept of insecure deserialization, and why is it a vulnerability?
+Q:: What is insecure deserialization?
-A:: Insecure deserialization refers to the process of decoding or deserializing data from a serialized format.
-It becomes a vulnerability when an attacker can view and modify the serialized data, potentially leading to security issues.

-Q:: How can organizations protect against software and data integrity failures?
-A:: Organizations can protect against software and data integrity failures by carefully vetting and verifying the sources of plugins, libraries, and modules, implementing secure CI/CD pipelines, conducting integrity verification for updates, and addressing insecure deserialization vulnerabilities.

-Q:: How can organizations assess and mitigate the risks associated with insecure deserialization?
-A:: Organizations can assess and mitigate the risks of insecure deserialization by implementing input validation, using safe deserialization methods, and staying informed about potential vulnerabilities in the deserialization process.
+A:: Converting serialized data to objects without proper security checks.
+Example: A Java application deserializing user-supplied data without validation, allowing code execution.

 #### Chapter 2 - How to Prevent?

-Q:: How can digital signatures or similar mechanisms be used to prevent software and data integrity failures?
+Q:: How can digital signatures prevent integrity failures?
-A:: Digital signatures or similar mechanisms can be used to verify that the software or data is from the expected source and has not been altered, ensuring integrity.

-Q:: Why is it important to ensure that libraries and dependencies are consuming trusted repositories?
+A:: By verifying the authenticity and integrity of software or data.
+Example: Verifying a downloaded software package's GPG signature before installation.

+Q:: Why use trusted repositories for dependencies?
-A:: Ensuring that libraries and dependencies use trusted repositories reduces the risk of including compromised or malicious components in your software.
+A:: To reduce the risk of including compromised components in your software.
+Example: Using official Maven repositories instead of third-party mirrors for Java dependencies.

-Q:: How can software supply chain security tools like OWASP Dependency Check or OWASP CycloneDX be used to prevent integrity failures?
+Q:: How do software supply chain security tools help?
-A:: These tools can be used to verify that components do not contain known vulnerabilities, enhancing the integrity of your software.
+A:: They check components for known vulnerabilities, enhancing software integrity.
+Example: Using OWASP Dependency-Check to scan libraries for CVEs before deployment.

-Q:: What is the purpose of a review process for code and configuration changes in preventing integrity failures?
+Q:: Why is code review important for preventing integrity failures?
-A:: A review process minimizes the chance that malicious code or configuration could be introduced into your software pipeline, ensuring its integrity.

-Q:: What role does proper segregation, configuration, and access control play in preventing integrity failures in CI/CD pipelines?
-A:: Proper segregation, configuration, and access control in CI/CD pipelines ensure the integrity of the code flowing through the build and deploy processes, preventing unauthorized changes.
+A:: It helps catch malicious code or configuration changes before they're deployed.
+Example: A team member spotting a suspicious API call during a pull request review.

+Q:: How does proper CI/CD pipeline security prevent integrity failures?
+A:: By ensuring only authorized changes are made during the build and deploy process.
+Example: Using separate build and production environments with strict access controls.

-Q:: How can the transmission of unsigned or unencrypted serialized data to untrusted clients be made more secure?
+Q:: How can serialized data transmission be made more secure?
-A:: To enhance security, unsigned or unencrypted serialized data should not be sent to untrusted clients without some form of integrity check or digital signature to detect tampering or replay.
+A:: By adding integrity checks or digital signatures to detect tampering.
+Example: Using HMAC to sign JSON Web Tokens before sending them to clients.

 #### Chapter 3 - Example Attack Scenarios